Public Drinking Water

-Large public drinking water systems in Delta County are inspected and regulated by the Colorado Department of Public Health and Environment, Water Quality Control Division Drinking Water Program.
+Safe clean drinking water is one of the foundation stones for a healthy community.
+Large community and small non-community systems serving such places as towns, drinking water systems, pipelines, summer camps, restaurants, campgrounds, and motels in Delta County are inspected and regulated by the Colorado Department of Public Health and Environment, Water Quality Control Division Drinking Water Program.

 For more information, visit the US Environmental Protection Agency Colorado Drinking Water information site.